2023 Reading List

 by Paul Stewart

-My thoughts: Trek is the incredible (mostly) true story of four "balmy Brits" who attempt to drive from Kenya to London through the Sahara in 1955.
+My thoughts: The incredible (mostly) true story of four "balmy Brits" who attempt to drive from Kenya to London, England through the Sahara in 1955.
 If that sentence in itself doesn't already conjure up images of adventure, thrill, fear and disbelief, then let the story draw you in and carry you on a journey through a most respectfully and well-researched telling of this dramatic expedition.
 The book is compiled based on a collection of cine-films, Box camera photographs, journals and conversations.
 This is travel at its finest and a spectacular read.

 Location: Africa, starting in Kenya and traveling through various then-colonies to the Sahara